-The foundations of the art and craft of screenwriting, including proper screenplay formatting, story structure, character development, dialogue, descriptive prose, visual exposition, narrative strategies, and thematic exploration.
+This course covers the foundations of the art and craft of screenwriting, including proper screenplay formatting, story structure, character development, dialogue, descriptive prose, visual exposition, narrative strategies, and thematic exploration.
 Primary emphasis will be placed on the short format through the examination of skills and concepts applicable to short films, commercial advertising, and various forms of web-based content.